AndrienkoAleksandr/licence-header-plugin/README.md

 }
 ```

-You should open project in the che-theia and open any '.js' or '.ts' file.
+Open project in the che-theia and open any '.js' or '.ts' file.
 Change something in the file.
 Plugin analizes file content.
-If file doesn't contains MIT license header, than plugin generate it on the top of the file.
+In case if file doesn't contains MIT license header, than plugin generate it on the top of the file.